• Skip to primary navigation

 bowl with ricotta, egg, and nutmeg

-Then when the zucchini is roasted and the sauce is done simmering, it’s time for some layering.
+Then when the zucchini is roasted and the meat sauce is done simmering, it’s time for some layering.
 In this recipe, the way you layer really matters.
 I start with a layer of sauce to keep everything else from sticking.

 baking dish with layer of red sauce